waporwave2/WWModular/README.md

 - [x] pause menu option to minimize drawing functions (remove outlines, etc)
 - [x] make left bar nicer (remove old controls)
 - [x] keyboard on tracker send to track 1 for optional audio feedback (gate too if possible?)
+- [x] wavetable ad synth module possibly
+- [x] flash wire color when value changes
+- [x] better palette
 - [x] new i/o system - write module outputs directly to where they're needed; a few TODOs left to do here:

-- [ ] save button on tracker
-  - probably below the waporware panel, making it shorter
+- [x] soft clipping or other distortion modes on clip module
-- [ ] clipboard copy paste page
+- [ ] clipboard copy paste page (now may interfer with web saving, should that be of concern?)
-- [x] flash wire color when value changes
-  - [ ] better palette
-- [ ] record "waporware" voice sample
+- [ ] record "waporware" voice sample (+ make a demo song for examples, cool introduction)
+- [ ] find a useful space for maths? maybe not needed

+- got stuck on these two
 - [ ] sampler smoothing (non ^2 increments sample in weird steps, causing harsh sounds, from surface level testing 1 frame interpolation works but gives all a lowpass kinda sound)
 - [ ] delay on length, remap old buffer space to new (resulting in pitch shift)
-- [ ] find a useful space for maths? maybe not needed
-- [ ] wavetable ad synth module possibly
-- [ ] soft clipping or other distortion modes on clip module

   ```bash
   # https://stackoverflow.com/questions/4854513/can-ffmpeg-convert-audio-to-raw-pcm-if-so-how
   ffmpeg -y -i audio2.mp4 -acodec pcm_u8 -f u8 -ac 1 -ar 5512 out.pcm